chart21/mkdocs-hpmpc/docs/datatypes.md

 Datatypes provide a protocol-agnostic interface to implement high-level MPC functions.
 For instance, a matrix multiplication can be implemented by using a dot product primitive of a protocol in a black box manner.
 For this purpose, the `Additive_Share` class provides generic interfaces that all protocols need to implement.
 Similarly, the `XOR_Share` class provides an interface for operations in the boolean domain.

 The datatypes `sint` and `Bitset` are containers that are used by functions such as comparisons to efficiently switch between Bitslicing and Vectorization during share conversion.
-In most cases, these datatypes do not need to be used directly, as functions, such as comparisons and ReLUs, are already implemented in a protocol-agnostic and can be imported as modules from the `programs/functions` folder.
+In most cases, these datatypes do not need to be used directly, as functions, such as comparisons and ReLUs, are already implemented and can be imported as modules from the `programs/functions` folder.

 Finally, the `FloatFixedConverter` class converts floating point numbers to fixed point numbers and vice versa.
 One conversion is typically required before secretly sharing a floating point number and the other conversion is required after revealing the result of a computation to convert the fixed point number back to a floating point number.